 Frosting

-- Once the cake is fully cooled down its time to make the frosting.
+Once the cake is fully cooled down, start making the frosting:

 - Beat the butter until it is very pale.
 Add in the icing sugar and beat until everything is soft, pale and fluffy.